Profile

 Research interests

 Primary activities are in health economics and health technology assessment.
-This includes appraisal of the evidence for proposed medical innovations in order to inform national decision making for service provision.
+This includes appraisal of the evidence for proposed medical technologies in order to inform national decision making for service provision.

 Research projects